When Can You Drive After LASIK?

 How Long Does LASIK Take?

 Before delving into when you can drive after LASIK, let's first discuss the duration of the procedure itself.
-LASIK surgery is typically a quick and efficient process, with the actual laser treatment lasting only a few minutes per eye.
+LASIK surgery is typically quick and efficient, with the laser treatment lasting only a few minutes per eye.
 From start to finish, including pre-operative preparations and post-operative care instructions, the entire LASIK procedure typically takes less than an hour.

 Can You Drive After LASIK?

-Following LASIK surgery, it's essential to arrange for transportation home, as you will not be able to drive immediately after the procedure.
+Following LASIK surgery, it's essential to arrange for transportation home, as you cannot drive immediately after the procedure.
 In most cases, patients are advised to have someone accompany them to their LASIK appointment and drive them home afterward.
-This precaution ensures the safety of both the patient and others on the road.
+This precaution ensures the safety of the patient and others on the road.

 How Long After Laser Eye Surgery Can You See Clearly?